 Production Control (or Process Control) is placed in the center at the top of the map.

 The Supplier(s) are usually shown in the upper left area of the map which includes name(s), description of parts supplied, frequency of delivery and amount delivered.

-BOTTOM (3): Value-Added + Non-Value Added Time that equal the total Process Time.
+Value-Added + Non-Value Added Time = Total Process Time.

 Reminder, the % of Value Added Time is usually <5% and don't be alarmed if it is less that 1% in the current state and the future state is still <5%.
-The goal is to improve and make realistic and achievable goals.
-The other 95%+ is waste and once some thought is put to it, the team can attribute the lost time to one or more of the 7-Wastes.
+The goal is to improve.
+Set realistic and achievable goals.
+Educate the team about waste, teach them to "see-it" and target the low hanging fruit of the 7-Wastes.